 The story continued....
 I snow sculpt because it's a blast.
 I enjoy the challenge of designing and building the structures and receive equal enjoyment from the interaction with the community.
 Each winter I have hundreds of great discussions with local kids and their parents, community members, taxi drivers, Canada Post workers, delivery specialists, and many who just hang out their car window for a quick chat.
 It's also a great workout!
 It's also a very reasonable hobby as costs are minimal.
 And lastly, I don't worry about storing my 'art' as it always melts off to a better place.

 This website attempts to share my journey in snow.
 In the menu system you will find a yearly history of my creations and, if you are interested, you can follow my development as an artist.
-Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make the eyes, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
+Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
 And everything is free!
 Enjoy!

-And lastly, consider joining my virtual and socially distanced snow sculpting club!
-I created the club to help us all survive the pandemic of 2020!
+Lastly, consider joining my virtual and socially distanced snow sculpting club!
+I created the club to help us all survive the pandemic that started in 2020!
 Check out the menu above for the appropriate link.
 But even if you don't join the club, the page will show you how to get started with snow sculpting--especially when the snow is non-packing!
 Included on the page is detailed instructions on how to make the snow pounding tool I designed--it's called the QP7000!
 I do NOT sell this tool—remember, everything is free!

 Thanks for being curious enough to visit my site!